1120 N Street, MS-52

 Active Transportation Program (ATP)

 The Active Transportation Program (ATP) was created by Senate Bill 99 (Chapter 359, Statutes of 2013) and Assembly Bill 101 (Chapter 354, Statutes of 2013) to encourage increased use of active modes of transportation, such as biking and walking.
-The ATP consolidates various federal and state transportation programs, including the Transportation Alternatives Program, Bicycle Transportation Account, and State Safe Routes to School, into a single program with a focus to make California a national leader in active transportation.
+The ATP consolidates various transportation programs, including the federal Transportation Alternatives Program, state Bicycle Transportation Account, and federal and state Safe Routes to School programs into a single program to:

-- Increase the proportion of trips accomplished by biking and walking.
+- Increase the proportion of biking and walking trips,

-- Advance the active transportation efforts of regional agencies to achieve greenhouse gas reduction goals.
+- Advance the efforts of regional agencies to achieve greenhouse gas reduction goals,

-- Enhance public health, including reduction of childhood obesity through the use of programs including, but not limited to, projects eligible for Safe Routes to School Program funding.
+- Enhance public health, including the reduction of childhood obesity through the use of projects eligible for Safe Routes to Schools Program funding,

-- Ensure that disadvantaged communities fully share in the benefits of the program.
+- Ensure disadvantaged communities fully share in program benefits (25% of program), and

 - Provide a broad spectrum of projects to benefit many types of active transportation users.

-State and federal law segregate program funding into three components and is distributed as follows:
+Program funding is segregated into three components and is distributed as follows: